MAIN REQUIREMENTS

 Beamish, P.W., Morrison, A.J., Inkpen, A.C., Rosenzweig, P.M.
 (2003).
 International Management.
 Singapore: McGraw- Hill.

-ALL ARTICLES SHOULD BE WRITTEN IN CLEAR (CORRECT) ENGLISH OR LITHUANIAN LANGUAGE.
+ALL ARTICLES SHOULD BE WRITTEN IN CLEAR (CORRECT) ENGLISH OR LITHUANIAN LANGUAGES.